jacksonthall22/CODO/readme.md

 ## Full example code

 The code below computes precision, recall, accuracy, and f1 score.
+If you'd like, try to implement it yourself with the formulas and code above as a starting point, then come back here to check your answer!

 ```python
 from typing import override